Egypt • UNESCO World Heritage Site

 Bent Pyramid (Dahshur)

 Explore Sneferu's revolutionary experimental pyramid, built c.
-2600 BCE, where engineers changed the construction angle mid-build, creating its distinctive bent profile.
-This architectural anomaly documents the critical learning phase between stepped and true pyramids—the lower section rises at 54 degrees before shifting to 43 degrees.
-Remarkably, the Bent Pyramid retains most of its original polished Tura limestone casing, offering a rare glimpse of how all pyramids once gleamed.
-The pyramid's dual interior chamber system, recently reopened after 54 years, provides intimate exploration without Giza's crowds.
-A satellite pyramid nearby demonstrates continued experimentation.
-Dahshur's peaceful setting allows contemplative appreciation of the innovation that enabled later perfection at Giza.
+2600 BCE, where engineers changed construction angle mid-build, creating its distinctive bent profile.
+This architectural anomaly documents the critical learning phase between stepped and true pyramids--the lower section rises at 54 degrees before shifting to 43 degrees.
+Remarkably, it retains most original polished Tura limestone casing, showing how all pyramids once gleamed.
+The dual interior chamber system, recently reopened after 54 years, provides intimate exploration without Giza's crowds.
+Dahshur's peaceful setting allows contemplative appreciation of innovation enabling later perfection at Giza.
+Pro tip: Visit Dahshur mid-morning (09:00-11:00) after Giza opens to avoid crowds, as most tours visit Giza first.

 Recommended